-Upon arriving on the planet in search of Dr. Smith, second-rate Colonel Sanders impersonator Jeremiah Smith gets into a feud with his Cousin Zachary.
-After failing to assassinate one another with an explosive pie, Zachary and Jeremiah decide to “resolve” their conflict by enlisting the aid of a diabolical gambling machine.
+Upon arriving at the Jupiter 2, Jeremiah Smith starts a violent feud with his Cousin Zachary—legal heir to the Smith family fortune.
+After failing to assassinate each other with an explosive pie, Dr. Smith and Jeremiah decide to “resolve” their conflict with the help of an autonomous gambling machine.

 1) Mutiny in Space

 Exiling himself from the Jupiter 2, Dr. Smith locates an alien ship that appears to be deserted.
 Thereafter, Admiral Zahrk of the Imperial Cassiopeian Navy kidnaps Will, Dr. Smith, and the Robot before returning to outer space.

 For its utter lack of logic, grade-school humor, and demented performance from Ronald Long, “Mutiny in Space” deserves its rating as the worst Lost in Space episode ever made.
 On a similar note, the character of Admiral Zahrk—an arrogant, buffoonish loudmouth dressed like a Pirates of the Caribbean cast reject—could easily contend for the most irritating guest villain featured in the entire series.